POSTS TAGGED: Sony Xperia ZL

-Posted May 21, 2014 By: Will Verduzco
+Posted May 21, 2014 at 01:30 pm by Will Verduzco

 Despite being one of the most developer-friendly OEMs, Sony isn’t quite known for its timely Android firmware updates.
 But despite this, Sony has already managed to update its 2013 flagship devices to the latest version of Android.You may recall that a little over a month ago, Sony “indirectly confirmed” their plans to officially update the Xperia Z, Xperia ZL, Xperia ZR, and Xperia Tablet Z to Android 4.4 KitKat sometime this month.
 Now with just a week and a half left in May, Sony is finally making good on their plans by rolling out the official KitKat goods to the aforementioned last generation devices.

-Posted April 18, 2014 By: Will Verduzco
+Posted April 18, 2014 at 05:30 am by Will Verduzco

 It’s no secret that although Sony is one of the most developer-friendly OEMs, they aren’t exactly the most expedient in delivering firmware updates to their Xperia devices.
 But despite the delays, Sony has already updated its 2013 flagship devices to Google’s latest tasty treat.

 Posted February 20, 2014 at 03:30 am by Tomek Kondrat

 In recent years, Sony has become a Good Guy Greg for developers and users by allowing them to unlock their bootloaders and by releasing kernel source code in a timely fashion.
 Many of their devices and Android modifications are quite unique.
 Some devices, like the Xperia Tablet Z have an interesting baked-in feature that uses screen to wake their devices by simply double tapping on the screen.
 The double tap to wake feature was originally exclusive to that tablet.
 But thanks to AOKP team, users can now use this feature on the Xperia Z family of smartphones.

 Posted January 20, 2014 at 07:00 pm by Samantha

 Now that Google’s Holo theme has been around for quite a while now, it’s probably safe to say that a very large portion of apps, if not the majority, have adopted the Holo look.
 But as OEMs are, they like to keep things their way, and this is no different when it comes to Sony.
 But unlike some OEMs and their preferred interfaces, the aesthetic route Sony has taken doesn’t stray too much from Holo.
 This may have resulted many folks taking a liking for Sony’s UI, leading to XDA Recognized Themer BDFreak creating an interesting framework for the Sony Xperia Z1, Z, ZL, SP, T, TX and V.

 Posted January 18, 2014 at 04:30 am by Samantha

 One of the more attractive aspects of the new Android 4.3 update on a number of Sony Xperia devices is what Sony calls the “Smart Social Camera.”
 Originally exclusive to only the Xperia Z1, the camera software allows users to install additional Xperia-only camera apps for additional functions and features to enhance your photo and video experience.
 Such apps may include Social Live, which live streams whatever your camera lens sees straight to Facebook; or Info Eye, which brings up information on whatever your camera is pointed towards.

 The thing is, though, a few Xperia devices seem to be missing a couple of camera apps after being updated to the latest Android 4.3 firmware.
 It turns out, none of . . .
 READ ON »

-Posted December 26, 2013 By: Will Verduzco
+Posted December 26, 2013 at 04:00 am by Will Verduzco

 As you’re making your way down the list of things to try with your newly acquired tech toys, one thing you’ll undoubtedly get around to is flashing a custom ROM.
 Those looking for aftermarket firmware now have one more Android 4.4.2-based option, as the AOKP team has just finished incorporating Google’s latest and greatest into their nightly builds.